Get an at-home manicure in no time.

 Can I be honest for a moment?
-Even if we weren't social distancing, I have to admit that maintaining my nails at home is a challenge.
+Even if COVID-19 wasn't here, I have to admit that maintaining my nails at home is a challenge.
 If you're anything like me, your nails are prone to breakage, splitting, and when you're under pressure, you bite them.
 Sure, at-home nail kits are great for maintenance, but sometimes I need advice from the professionals.

 How can I get the "fresh out of the salon" look after being quarantined with two kids under the age of four for months?
 And, how can we present my best self at home without spending tons of money and time?

-I asked a few top nail professionals how to maintain the health of our nails (and even how to create the best mani) while quarantined at home.
+I asked a few top nail professionals how to maintain the health of our nails (and even how to create the best mani) if you don't want to go to nail salons.
 Here's what they had to say:

 On filing properly: